 Come the holiday season, the McNally clan love nothing more than to pack up our bags and jet off to Canada to experience the fun and festivities.
 Our countdown to departure day starts ticking down earlier in the year.
-We book early so we can look forward to our family trip all year.
+We book in January so we can look forward to our family trip all year.

 Travelling through Western Canada allows you to experience the beauty of the Canadian outdoors and all the winter wonders on offer at this special time of the year.
-There's just nothing quite like the crisp mountain air on your face and the crunch underfoot as you walk on snow, or that feeling when you see the excitement in your kid's eyes as they see snow fall and try catching snowflakes on their tongue.
+There's just nothing quite like the crisp mountain air on your face and the crunch underfoot as you walk on snow, or that feeling when you see the excitement in your kid's eyes as they see snowfall and try catching snowflakes on their tongue.

-No matter how many times they've played in it, kids just love snow!
+No matter how many times they've played in it, kids love snow!
 Days can be easily filled with snowball fights, snow angels and tobogganing.
 Ski school is a great way to get the kids involved in the outdoors, learn some skills and burn off some energy.

-Our best tip for planning your dream Canadian Christmas holiday is to start early.
+Our best advice for planning your dream Christmas holiday to Canada is to start early.
 Booking well ahead helps you ensure availability, capture the early-bird rates to save some money, and allows you to get excited in the build-up for your holiday.
 Arriving in Canada mid-December gives you a great countdown to Christmas and plenty of time to make the most of the many fun pre-Christmas activities on offer throughout the festive month.
 With your holiday booked, you'll be counting down the days till you're fireside, warming up with family members young and old, creating memories to share for years to come.

 To find out more about how you can book a tailored family holiday